 ALAMO COLLEGES IN SPAIN

-Students are required to take two courses and will receive up to seven hours of credit upon completion of the program.
-Tuition is not included in the program fee.
+Students are required to take two courses and will receive up to seven hours of credit upon successful completion of the program.

 2.0 GPA and 12 cumulative academic credits.
 Alamo Colleges expects study abroad participants to perform academically at standards commensurate with on-campus performance.
 This includes attending class, taking exams, reading required materials, completing homework, etc. If students' GPA drops below a 2.0 before they study abroad, they will not be allowed to participate in the program.

 Professor Lloyd Walsh is an Associate Professor of Art at Palo Alto College and has a Master of Fine Arts degree in studio art with over 20 years teaching experience.
 He will be the lead faculty for Art Appreciation (ARTS 1301).
 Professor Walsh has led the Spain Study Abroad program to Madrid in 2005 and Salamanca in 2011, 2013 and 2016.
 He has developed course material specific to Spain that puts emphasis on a "hands on" approach to Art Appreciation through digital photography.
 Contact: firstname.lastname@example.org

 Dr. Arnoldo Vela, is an Adjunct Professor in the Humanities Department at Northwest Vista College teaching Government.
 He will be the lead faculty for Government (GOVT 2306).
 He has a PhD in Latin American Studies, has 14 years of teaching experience and has led spring-break excursions of cadets while at the Air Force Academy to Mexico, Panama, Bolivia, England, Germany, and France.
 As a member of the State Department, he has served in Mexico, Honduras, Namibia, Brazil, and Haiti and has traveled to many other countries, including Spain.
 Contact: email@example.com